serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `number`

-The index of the item
+The index of the item.

 #### Returns

 `any`

-The item at the specified index
+The item at the specified index.

 #### Implementation of